suha-nathan/learning-resource-aggregator/README.md

 # Learning Resource Aggregator

 A data aggregation script that fetches publicly available learning resources (books, courses, etc.) from multiple sources like Google Books and Coursera.
-The data collected and tagged from this service is meant to be used in a learning platform that enable users to build self-directed, topic-based learning plans using a range of resources.
+The meta-data collected and tagged from this service is meant to be used in a learning platform that enable users to build self-directed, topic-based learning plans using a range of resources.
+There is no collection of actual book/course data - only meta-data.

 ## Features